RosLeo/Basi-Dati/README.md

 ## Project Overview

-This project aims to provide a Python interface for interacting with MongoDB, utilizing the Zara dataset.
+This project aims to provide a Python interface for interacting with MongoDB, utilizing the Zara dataset stored in the file named `ZARA.zara_data.json`.

 ## Key Features